Six Flags México: Accidents

-Carlos Joel Garza Marines, 15, fell ten meters from the "Rueda India" and broke his legs in March 2019.
+Carlos Joel Garza Marines, 15, fell ten meters from the "Rueda India" and broke his legs in February, 22 2019.

-Abdiel Alexey, an 18-year-old visitor, suffered a head injury after flying out of an unsecured seat on El Penguino (The Pinguin) in November 2020.
+Abdiel Alexey, an 18-year-old visitor, suffered a head injury after flying out of an unsecured seat on El Pingüino (The Penguin) in November 2020.
 Original reports had been that he died from the injury in the hospital, but it was later reported that he was recovering.